An Overview of Skin Tag Removal Techniques

 Some of the home remedies that I am familiar with are coating the skin tags in nail polish, tying a string or hair around the tag, cutting the tag off with scissors or nail clippers, and using various plants such as milkweed.

 I can tell you that I have used milkweed to try to smother the skin tag.
 I would apply a generous amount of the milkweed sap to tags daily.
 After about a week I noticed they seemed to be drying up, but I got tired of applying the milkweed everyday and gave up on it.
-I think if you did this for several weeks, it could be effective.
+I think if you did this for several weeks, it could be an effective skin tag removal remedy.
+Though, I can’t confirm as I gave up on it.

 I have also tried the nail polish and tying a hair around the skin tag trick.
 Neither of these methods worked for me.
 They were also very uncomfortable and resulted in more irritation of the tag than anything.
 I wouldn’t recommend either of these methods.